 Transactions.
 In the event of a transaction, including (i) the consummation of any merger or consolidation of the Company, (ii) the consummation of any sale or exchange of all of the common stock of the Company, (iii) the consummation of any sale, transfer or other disposition of all or substantially all of the Company's assets, or (iv) stockholder approval of any liquidation or dissolution of the Company, the Compensation Committee may, with respect to all or any outstanding stock options and SARs, (1) provide that such awards will be assumed, or substantially equivalent rights shall be provided in substitution therefore, (2) provide that the recipient's unexercised awards will terminate immediately prior to the consummation of such transaction unless exercised within a specified period following written notice to the recipient, (3) provide that outstanding awards shall become exercisable in whole or in part prior to or upon the transaction unless assumed or substituted, (4) provide for cash payments, net of applicable tax withholdings, to be made to the recipients, (5) provide that, in connection with a liquidation or dissolution of the Company, awards shall convert into the right to receive liquidation proceeds net of the exercise price of the awards and any applicable tax withholdings, or (6) any combination of the foregoing.
-With respect to outstanding awards other than stock options or SARs, unless otherwise provided in the applicable award agreement, upon the occurrence of a transaction other than a liquidation or dissolution of the Company which is not part of another form of transaction, the repurchase and other rights of the Company under each such award will transfer to the Company's successor.
-Upon the occurrence of such a liquidation or dissolution of the Company, all risks of forfeiture and performance goals applicable to such other awards will automatically be deemed terminated or satisfied, unless specifically provided to the contrary in the award.
+With respect to outstanding awards other than stock options or SARs, unless otherwise provided in the applicable award agreement, upon the occurrence of a transaction other than a liquidation or dissolution of the Company and other rights of the Company under each such award will transfer to the Company, all risks of forfeiture and performance goals applicable to such other awards will automatically be deemed terminated or satisfied, unless specifically provided to the contrary in the award.
 Any determinations required to carry out any of the foregoing will be made by the Compensation Committee in its sole discretion.